fayizferosh/yosys-tcl-ui-report/README.md

 #### Running main synthesis script & error handling

-I have successfully written the code for running main yosys synthesis script and exiting if errors are found.
-The basic code of the same and screenshots of terminal are shown below.
+I have successfully written the code for running the main Yosys synthesis script and exiting if errors are found.
+The basic code and screenshots of the terminal are shown below.

 *Code*